-There are numerous other airline loyalty programs are Citi ThankYou transfer partners but most of them aren’t much use if what you really want to do is book an American Airlines flight as an award.
+There are numerous other airline loyalty programs are Citi ThankYou transfer partners but most of them aren’t of much use if what you really want to do is book an American Airlines flight as an award.

-Citi ThankYou points can be transferred over to Etihad Guest in a ratio of 1 ThankYou Point to 1 Etihad Guest Mile (good news) but they take approximately 7 days to transfer over (not so good news).
+Etihad Guest is a Citi ThankYou transfer partner and American Airlines is an Etihad partner and Citi ThankYou points can be transferred over to Etihad Guest in a ratio of 1 Point to 1 Mile (transfers are mostly instantaneous).

 Etihad Guest has a separate award chart showing how many Etihad Guest Miles are needed to book American Airlines awards:

-- USA – Europe roundtrip Business Class award: 100,000 Etihad Guest Miles v 115,000 AAdvantage Miles
+- USA – Europe in Business Class: 100,000 Etihad Guest Miles v 115,000 AAdvantage Miles

-- USA – Europe roundtrip First Class award: 125,000 Etihad Guest Miles v 170,000 AAdvantage Miles
+- USA – Europe in First Class: 125,000 Etihad Guest Miles v 170,000 AAdvantage Miles

-- USA – Australia/New Zealand roundtrip Business Class award: 125,000 Etihad Guest Miles v 160,000 AAdvantage Miles
+- USA – Australia/New Zealand in Business Class: 125,000 Etihad Guest Miles v 160,000 AAdvantage Miles

-- USA – China/Hong Kong roundtrip Business Class award: 110,000 Etihad Guest Miles v 140,000 AAdvantage Miles
+- USA – Japan/South Korea in Business Class: 100,000 Etihad Guest Miles v 120,000 AAdvantage Miles

-- USA – China/Hong Kong roundtrip First Class award: 135,000 Etihad Guest Miles v 220,000 AAdvantage Miles
+- USA – Japan/South Korea in First Class: 125,000 Etihad Guest Miles v 160,000 AAdvantage Miles

 American will happily sell you hundreds of thousands of miles in its frequent mileage sales but actually using those miles in a truly economic way has never been harder.

-Saver awards do still exist (they haven’t disappeared entirely) so this use of Citi ThankYou Points is a genuinely great way to get value….but you have to be prepared to be very flexible with the dates you fly and be prepared to spend quite a bit of time searching for awards (I set up ExpertFlyer alerts to save time and effort).
+Saver awards do still exist (they haven’t disappeared entirely) so this use of Citi ThankYou Points is a genuinely great way to get value, but you have to be prepared to be very flexible with the dates you fly and be prepared to spend quite a bit of time searching for awards (I set up ExpertFlyer alerts to save time and effort).